-Note from Fruit-Powered Digest publisher and editor Brian Rossiter: I began having my first few Neuro Emotional Technique, or NET, sessions with Kitty Ghen in summer 2017 after having been intrigued by her work since watching her give a remarkable health presentation in spring 2014.
+Note from Fruit-Powered Magazine publisher and editor Brian Rossiter: I began having my first few Neuro Emotional Technique, or NET, sessions with Kitty Ghen in summer 2017 after having been intrigued by her work since watching her give a remarkable health presentation in spring 2014.
 Come December 2018, we began meeting about weekly for a few months, with these Neuro Emotional Technique sessions going deeper and deeper into my life.
 I am simply amazed at the ground we’ve covered and the way I felt the days after leaving Kitty Ghen’s office and the days after our sessions.
-Brian Rossiter interviews Kitty Ghen in person on March 1, 2019, in this Closeup interview.

 Kitty Ghen, L. Ac., is a leading guide in personal development and health services, serving Greater Philadelphia residents since 2002.
 She offers services in Neuro Emotional Technique (NET), acupuncture and reiki.
 With compassion and gentle encouragement, Kitty Ghen has helped many overcome personal, business, relationship and health challenges and ultimately enjoy freedom, joy and peace in their lives.
 Discover more about Kitty Ghen’s Neuro Emotional Technique offering.